MyZenKey/sp-sdk-ios/README.md

 3. Learn the ZenKey flow by exploring the Developer Playground (https://playground.myzenkey.com/playground).
 You can submit requests to various endpoints and view the responses your users will experience.
 4. Start coding!
 Visit http://developer.myzenkey.com for documentation (integration guides, references and best practices) and API resources including SDKs for iOS and Android and resources for Web integration.

+## Government ID

+By default the ZenKey SDK is setup to handle non-premium scopes.
+So if you are already an SDK user, and have no plans to support premium scopes, everything still works as is.
+No changes needed in your project.

+Otherwise, use the ***scopes*** property on **ZenKeyAuthorizeButton** to set a fixed array of supported scopes.
+To adopt premium scopes, like government ID, assign an *empty array* of scopes.
+In this state, supported scopes will be fetched at launch.

 ## Features

 - Developer Portal login - Setup your account as a service provider at http://portal.myzenkey.com